samkennerly/chengdu/README.md

 The `mkvenv` file is a [shell script] that creates a [virtual environment] and installs required packages.
-On any [POSIX] operating system (Linux, BSD, macOS, 麒麟, etc.), you can run it by entering this command in a terminal:
+On any [POSIX] operating system (Linux, BSD, macOS, 麒麟, etc.), you can run it by opening a terminal and running this command:
 ```
 ./mkvenv
 ```
-If you use Windows, or you want to know what the script does, open the file in a text editor and run the commands yourself.
+If you use Windows (or you like doing things yourself), open `mkvenv` in a text editor, read it, and run the commands.

 **Caution:** On my computer, the command to run Python 3 is `python3`.
 On some computers, it's `python` without the `3`.

-To activate the virtual environment, open a terminal and run:
+To activate the virtual environment, run this:
 ```
 source .venv/bin/activate
 ```
-When it's active, you should see `(.venv)` next to your prompt.
+If it worked, you should see `(.venv)` next to your prompt.
 For example, mine looks like this:
 ```
-(.venv) sam @hal9001 ~/code/chengdu
+(.venv) sam@hal9001 ~/code/chengdu
 ```

-To launch a [Jupyter server], run:
+To launch a [Jupyter server], run this:
 ```
 jupyter notebook
 ```
 Follow the instructions on screen.
 (On some computers, you don't need to do anything.
 Jupyter opens itself in a browser.)

-- Click `New` and choose `Python 3 (ipykernel)`.
-- In the cell, type this code:
+To check if everything works, click `New` and choose `Python 3 (ipykernel)`.
+In the cell, type this code:
 ```
 import pandas as pd

 pd.show_versions()
 ```
-- Click the `▶` button.
+Click the `▶` button.
 You should see something like this:
 ```
 INSTALLED VERSIONS
 ------------------